GuangrongZhao/RGBE-Gaze/README.md

 [//]: # (![summary]&#40;pictures/main.jpg&#41;)

 <br/>
-The EV-Eye dataset can be found at: https://1drv.ms/f/s!Ar4TcaawWPssqmu-0vJ45vYR3OHw.
-The alternative BaiduNetdisk link is: https://pan.baidu.com/s/1luJ84eXsaWNaed5FmKxXhA?pwd=evye, Extract code: evye
+The RGBE-Gaze dataset can be found at: https://1drv.ms/f/s!Ar4TcaawWPssgo0XDpkxH4OQBvrgiw?e=7nbWEZ.

 ## Overview
-The repository includes an introduction to EV-Eye **Dataset organization** and how to **Running the benchmark** in Python and Matlab.
+The repository includes an introduction to  RGBE-Gaze **Dataset organization** and how to **Running the benchmark** in Python and Matlab.

 ## Dataset Organization